Township 1, Rooks County, Kansas: Lowell Township

 Lowell Township was one of the four original Rooks County civil townships along with Bow Creek, Paradise and Stockton.
 The original Lowell Township was 18 miles north-to-south (three survey townships).
 The western border was with Bow Creek and Stockton Townships, while the eastern boundary was the Osborne County line, making it nine miles (1-1/2 survey townships) wide.
 Lowell originally included territory that would become Ash Rock, Medicine and parts of Greenfield, Iowa and Lanark townships.

 The South Fork Solomon River traversed Lowell Township.

 Medicine Township

 Medicine Township was established in 1879 from part of Lowell Township.
 The township was named for Medicine Creek that traversed the township to the South Fork Solomon River.
 Medicine Creek was called "heap big medicine" by Native Americans.

+Geography

+Township 1 covers an area of 106.981 square miles (277.08 square kilometers).